Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 ### On Balance

-Since I am mostly dealing with subraces I am aiming for internal balance between the already existing subraces and those I add.
-Hence I can approach this using a limited balance scope and have no intention to benchmark these with vanilla dungeons and dragons.
+Since I am mostly dealing with subraces and subclasses, I am aiming for internal balance between the already existing ones and those I add.
+Hence I can approach this using a limited balance scope and have no intention to benchmark these against vanilla dungeons and dragons.

 ### What This Is